 • Pass a background check (for placement with NOAA); and

 • Successful completion of Environmental Law and/or Administrative Law (preferred).

-• For placement with the National Oceanic and Atmospheric Administration, there will be an interview with the hosting organization.
+- For placement with the National Oceanic and Atmospheric Administration or Center for Biological Diversity, there will be an interview with the hosting organization.